What levels of AST & ALT Indicate Dangerous Liver Damage?

 - In patients with fatty liver diseases, any levels of ALT and AST above the reference range are considered significant.
 Levels of ALT or AST 150, 200, or more are considered severe and need immediate attention by your doctor.

-- The higher ALT and AST levels, the more dangerous and the more significant your liver damage.
+- The higher your ALT and AST levels, the more dangerous and the more significant your liver damage.

 1. Understanding liver damage & Its relation to ALT & AST.